zoxpx/pxdocs/content/key-management/ibm-key-protect/_index.md

 #### Existing installation

-Based on your installation method provide the `-secret_type ibm-kp` input argument and restart PX on all the nodes.
+Based on your installation method provide the `-secret_type ibm-kp` input argument and restart Portworx on all the nodes.

+## Using IBM Key Protect with Portworx

+{{<homelist series="ibm-key-protect-uses">}}